 Following Jesus means being sent as servants into his world.
 Jesus most often directed his followers through stories, rather than direct commands, but this is one command he called the greatest of them all—"Love God with all your heart, soul, mind and strength; and love your neighbor as yourself."
 (Matthew 22:37-39) We have this extraordinary mandate—sent by Jesus to love our neighbors—in our neighborhoods, in our city, and in our workplaces.
-That's what UPC's Outreach Ministry is all about.
+That's what Experience Missions is all about.

 Serve When & Where You Can